timjbray/jekyll-now/_posts/2018-06-01-File-New-Project.md

 ## It's all secondary

+> ...they are secondary to having the right processes, culture, automation & measurement.

 While choosing great technologies and tools will help a project succeed, I've found they are secondary to having the right processes, culture, automation & measurement.
-Processes that consistently help build the right product in the right way.
+These enable that consistent quality and delivery.
+Building the right product in the right way.